kevinlondon/kevinlondon.github.io/_posts/2023-05-01-senior-engineer-job-search-preparation.md

 Plan to spend time each day working through sample problems, writing clean and maintainable code, and solving the problems in an optimal or near optimal runtime.
-The best site I've found for this is [LeetCode](https://www.leetcode.com) and [neetcode.io](https://neetcode.io/).
+The best sites I've found for this are [LeetCode](https://www.leetcode.com) and [neetcode.io](https://neetcode.io/).

-I would start with the original "Blind 75" list tab, work through each category, and then, if you still have time, go to the 150 recommended.
+I recommend starting with the original "Blind 75" list tab, working through each category, and then, if you still have time, go to the 150 recommended.

-It's valuable to go through the exercises and try your best to understand them.
-I tried each problem for ~30 minutes.
+Try your best to understand each problem.
+I worked on each problem for ~30 minutes.
 If I couldn't find a solution, I read through the discussion to find what worked for others.
 Sometimes reading what others tried and implementing it helped me understand it.

 If I needed to look at the discussion solution to solve the problem, I added it to a list to retry within a few days to make sure I understood it.
-I liked watching a video walkthrough for problems where I felt particularly stuck or confused so that it fit in my head better.
+I liked watching a video walkthrough for problems where I felt particularly stuck or confused.

 By the end of my search, I completed ~300 LeetCode (LC) problems, with the distribution as roughly 1/3 Easy, 1/2 Medium, rest Hard.
 Hard LCs utilize a